previous page back to table of contents next page

 The 90% completeness value from the prime mission referred strictly to those objects with 5 or more detections that:

-Figure 3 - Histograms of the sky-plane velocities of the objects reported to the MPC during years 1 through 10 of the Reactivation mission.
+Figure 3 - Histograms of the sky-plane velocities of the objects reported to the MPC during the NEOWISE Reactivation mission.
 The velocities are median values across the detected tracklet and the right plot is shown in log-space to highlight the fastest-moving objects.
 The object with the highest sky-plane velocity was the NEO 2020 TK3, which in October of 2020 had a sky-plane velocity of 70.5°/day, and had a fortuitous geometry that allowed two detections to be recovered manually by Masiero et al. (2023, PSJ, 4,225) as it was passing through the overlap region between consecutive survey images.
 The fastest object detected by WMOPS was 2018 QT1, with an average projected sky motion of 4.3°/day, modestly exceeding the WMOPS theoretical "speed limit" of 3.3°/day.

 IV.3.c.iii.
 Finding WMOPS Objects